Egonito/The_Password_manager/README.md

 # The Password manager

+*BE SURE TO INSTALL THE SECURITY PATCH OR OTHERWISE THERE MIGHT BE A DATA LEAK*

 A free software to keep your passwords safely locked up.
 And in case you forget a password you can sign in and retrieve them.

 Here below i´m going to provide you with a tutorial how to use the python version: